 o Limit high-cost construction activities like excavating, and big machinery costs.

 · Build a solution with high level of redundancy and performance without compromising already existing performance baselines.

-· As always, working safely and collaboratively with other contractors and employees on site is always a key priority.
+· As always, working safely and collaboratively with other contractors and employees.

 What sets us up for success and is our extensive experience of working on an industrial site, knowing the first priority is working safely and collaboratively as we perform our activities.
 In addition, we worked closely with site personnel with knowledge of the area we are working to ensure our design will meet the current and future needs.

 The engineering was successfully completed and the solution was successfully deployed on time and within budget.
 In addition, by leveraging the wireless infrastructure, the site construction costs were drastically reduced by avoiding the high expense (5 X the cost) of running fiber optic cabling to extend the network to outer perimeters.